snehakale/Linux-Server-Configuration/README.md

 Use command `sudo git clone https://github.com/.../Item-Catalog-Project.git /var/Item-Catalog` to clone.
 Move the contents of the project folder to our created catalog directory
 `sudo mv -v /var/Item-Catalog/*  /var/www/catalog`
 **Referrences** :
 (1) [Deploy a Flask app](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps)
 (2) [Clone a git repo on Ubuntu](https://stackoverflow.com/questions/651038/how-do-you-clone-a-git-repository-into-a-specific-folder)
 (3) [Move git directory contents to other folder](https://stackoverflow.com/questions/3900805/git-command-to-move-a-folder-inside-another)
 (4) [hcidata to get a hostname](http://www.hcidata.info/host2ip.cgi)

-14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
+14. Set it up in your server so that it functions correctly when visiting your servers IP address in a browser.
 Make sure that your .git directory is not publicly accessible via a browser!
 To do this make a **.htaccess** file in /var/www/catalog.
 Paste the content - `RedirectMatch 404 /\.git` in this file and save it .
 You can delete unwanted files in your project folder (for example - readme, vagrant folder etc).
 **Referrence** :  [Prevent apache from serving the git directory](https://serverfault.com/questions/128069/how-do-i-prevent-apache-from-serving-the-git-directory)

 15. Install other required packagaes to run this project.
-(1)`sudo apt-get install python-pip`
+(1) `sudo apt-get install python-pip`
 (2) `pip install httplib2`
 (3) `pip install requests`
 (4) `sudo pip install sqlalchemy`